Ultralight Backpacking Tips: 11 Practical Ways to Shave Weight

 Also, take some time to research lightweight backpacking food options that are still high in calories and protein.
 While fresh fruit sounds great on the trail, you can pack twice as much dried fruit in the same space, for less weight, and then you don’t have to pack out food waste (such as orange peels and apple cores).

 Dehydrated backpacker meals can be expensive, but when you compare all of the ingredients you have to buy if you want to cook from scratch, plus the hassle of doing dishes, it makes it worth it to me.
+You can reduce your food weight further by removing any unnecessary packaging and repackaing backpacker meals into ziplock freezer bags which you can pour boiling water into.

 If you’re super serious about going ultralight and are only going out for a night or two, you can also consider ditching the stove and fuel and eating snacks for all of your meals, which will save you a pound or two.